TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Devices/Group A/03 - Lecture 3.md

 n-\text{TYPE} \leadsto E_F > E_{F_i} \\
 p-\text{TYPE} \leadsto E_F < E_{F_i}
 \end{cases}$$
 The equations show that the carrier concentration depends exponentially on the difference between the Fermi level and the intrinsic Fermi level.
-Thus, the Fermi level moves
+Thus, the Fermi level moves upward in n-type materials and downward in p-type materials, telling us the number of carriers in the semiconductor, it can be viewed as a center of mass for our system.
+$E_F$ grows as we increase doping in n-type semiconductors, while it decreases as we increase doping in p-type semiconductors.
+We exit from the general assumption as the doping increases, because the Fermi level can enter the conduction band in n-type semiconductors or the valence band in p-type semiconductors.
+When this happens, the semiconductor is called degenerate, and we can no longer use the Boltzmann approximation, because $E_F$ is no longer in the band gap.

+For a doped semiconductor, we can easily derive the third equation, allowing for the evaluation of $n$, $p$ and $E_F$, for an homogeneous semiconductor at thermal equilibrium.
+At thermal equilibrium the total charge must be 0:
+$$
+\epsilon \oint_{\epsilon} \hat{n} \cdot \vec{\epsilon} d\sigma = \oint_{\omega} \rho dv = 0$$